Elevation: 5,927 ft

 This peak is not in the book.
 Published November 2019

-The metropolis of Howe, ID has a collection of scrub hills on its West Side.
+The metropolis of Howe, ID has a collection of scrub hills on its west side.
 Peak 5927 is the high point of these hills.
-The Southeast Ridge makes for a fun early-season scramble.
-If you like to bag USGS benchmarks, you can bag Lope Benchmark on the way up the ridge.
+The southeast ridge makes for a fun early-season scramble.
+If you like USGS benchmarks, you can bag Lope Benchmark on the way up the ridge.
 USGS Howe

-Park at the junction with a ranch road on the E side of ID-33 at Mile Marker 15, which is exactly 0.9 miles S of the junction of ID-33 and the Little Lost River Highway in Howe.
-This side road is at the base of the Southeast Ridge of Peak 5927.
+Park at the junction with a ranch road on the east side of ID-33 at Mile Marker 15, which is exactly 0.9 miles south of the junction of ID-33 and the Little Lost River Highway in Howe.
+This side road is at the base of the southeast ridge of Peak 5927.
 The elevation here is 4,845 feet.
-Please note that the USGS shows a BLM road on the W side of ID-33 at the base of the Southeast Ridge—in actuality, no such road exists.
+Please note that the USGS shows a BLM road on the west side of ID-33 at the base of the southeast ridge—in actuality, no such road exists.

 Southeast Ridge, Class 2

-From here, follow the meandering ridge NW then W then SW then NW as it does a series of ups and downs over gentle ridge humps on its way to Peak 5927.
+From here, follow the meandering ridge northwest then west then southwest then northwest as it does a series of ups and downs over gentle ridge humps on its way to Peak 5927.
 The terrain on the ridge is easy open grass/sage with a broken rock base.
-There are a few rocky outcrops along the way, but nothing to be concerned about.
+There are a few rocky outcrops along the way but nothing to be concerned about.
 The summit of Peak 5927 is a gentle hump.
 It has a modest cairn and a large round boulder next to it (unusual).